Vera Neumann: Career

 Her first job was as a fashion illustrator and then a textile designer on Seventh Avenue in New York.
 Shortly afterwards, she left to design fabric and murals for children's rooms.

 Vera met and married Austrian George Neumann whose family background was in textiles.
 The two moved into a small studio on 17th street where they decided to merge their career backgrounds and began their company, Printex.
 They built a small silkscreen printing press to fit on their dining room table which was only large enough to produce linen placemats.
 These were then cured in their kitchen oven.

 They were soon joined by their friend Frederick Werner Hamm, a recent German immigrant who also had a background in textiles.
 Hamm used his sales skills to secure their first order from the department store B. Altman.
 The company outgrew the apartment and moved into a larger one, which soon became too small, so they moved into a large derelict 1810 Georgian Mansion near the Hudson River in Ossining, New York.
+Walter Erhard worked alongside Vera as designer and art director for over 30 years at Printex, contributing to 50% of the designs that were used.